bcaptain404/basher/README.md

+# Bash Helper Scripts

+This project will continue to be populated with BASH helper scripts as time goes on.
+Scripts I've written over the decades but never released.
+This is mostly just my own personal repo for them, but maybe someone else'll find some of them useful.

+For now, it's just this one script:

 # pin

 A CLI tool to pin, recall, run, edit, and manage shell commands — your own personal favorites list for the terminal.